 JOHN FOXX & THE MATHS A Man & A Woman (2016)

-A previously unreleased song for a compilation of Foxx’s song based work in the new millennium, ‘A Man & A Woman’ was a surprise in that it was less rigid than previous JOHN FOXX & THE MATHS recordings.
+A previously unreleased song, ‘A Man & A Woman’ was a surprise in that it was less rigid than previous JOHN FOXX & THE MATHS recordings.
 Featuring the enchanting voice of Hannah Peel, it was a departure that even featured some acoustic guitar flourishes.
-Despite this, vintage synths were still a key element to his mathematical theories.
-Foxx told TEC: “Analogue is a bit more complex – still mysterious and rebellious.
+Despite this, vintage synths were still a key element to his mathematical theories: “Analogue is a bit more complex – still mysterious and rebellious.
 Digital is more controllable.
 Use where necessary.
 Avoid anything with a multi-function menu!”

 Available on the JOHN FOXX album ’21st Century: A Man, A Woman And A City’ via Metamatic Records